KatieHill-Fr-Gr/wordle/README.md

 * The player wants to see a landing page with instructions on how to play:
   - They have to guess a five-letter word
   - They get 6 tries with an empty box for each letter
-  - If they guess correctly, they get a congratulations message
+  - If they guess correctly, they get a message congratulating them
   - If they don't guess it, they get a message saying bad luck, try again
-* The player wants to see the keyboard and boxes clearly (labelled + clickable)
+* The player wants to see a keyboard displayed on the page (clearly labelled + clickable)
 * The player wants visual feedback on:
   - Correct/incorrect guesses
   - When the game is over